 The Partenopei consistently finished in the upper reaches of the league until 1983, when they became dragged into a relegation battle.

-Needing a spark to turn their fortunes around, the next year Napoli broke the world transfer fee to bring in the player who would become the club’s most iconic figure: Maradona.
+Needing a spark to turn their fortunes around, Napoli broke the world transfer fee a year later to bring in the player who would become the club’s most iconic figure: Maradona.

-Two years later Napoli lifted the 1988/89 UEFA Cup, beating Juventus and Bayern Munich on the way to final victory against Stuttgart, and won the Scudetto again the following year.
+Two years later Napoli lifted the 1988/89 UEFA Cup, beating Juventus and Bayern Munich along the way to a final victory against Stuttgart, before winning the league title again the following year.